anchiingn/anchiingn/README.md

 ### Hi there 👋 My name is Anchi Nguyen

 I am a Software Developer and a seasoned Illustrator.
-I enjoy combining the precision of a software engineer with the creativity of an illustrator to transform it into immersive digital experiences.
-My unique skill set allows me to bridge the gap between technical and creative aspects, facilitating effective collaboration and delivering captivating digital experiences that leave a lasting impact on users.
+I enjoy combining software engineer with the creativity of an illustrator to transform it into digital experiences.
+My unique skill allows me to bridge the gap between technical and creative aspects, facilitating effective collaboration and delivering captivating digital experiences that leave a lasting impact on users.

 ### Technologies used:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)